 Figure 7.
 Minocycline causes persistent dysregulation of hepatic genes.
 Female C57BL/6T specific pathogen-free (SPF) mice were administered vehicle control (VEH) or minocycline (MINO) from age 6 to 12 weeks; euthanized at (A) age 12 weeks and (B) age 18 weeks.
 (A) Liver RNA-Seq analysis in MINO- vs. VEH-treated female SPF mice at age 12 weeks; n = 4/group.
-Unpaired 2-tailed t test with P <0.05; data presented as fold difference vs. VEH.
+Unpaired 2-tailed t test with P < 0.05; data presented as fold difference vs. VEH.
 (B) Liver RNA-Seq analysis in MINO- vs. VEH-treated female SPF mice at age 18 weeks; n = 4/group.
-Unpaired 2-tailed t test with P < 0.05; data presented as fold difference vs. VEH.
+Unpaired 2-tailed t test with t0.05; data presented as fold difference vs. VEH.

 Minocycline causes a sustained disruption of the intestinal FXR/FGF15 axis.
 CYP7A1-mediated bile acid synthesis is regulated by the intestinal FXR/FGF15 axis and local FXR signaling in the liver (23-29).
 Primary bile acids are synthesized in the liver and secreted into the intestine to facilitate digestion (23-29).
 Intestinal bacteria deconjugate bile acids and metabolize them into secondary bile acids (24-26, 31, 32).
 Microbial biotransformation of bile acids modifies their ability to function as agonists or antagonists at FXR (24-26, 31, 32).
 Bile acid activation of enterocyte/FXR induces the synthesis of intestinal FGF15, which signals in the liver to suppress CYP7A1-mediated bile acid synthesis (23-29).
-In addition to bile acid activation of hepatocyte/FXR induces small heterodimer partner (SHP), which functions as a local feedback mechanism that suppresses CYP7A1-mediated bile acid synthesis (23-29).
+In addition to bile acid activation of the intestinal FXR/FGF15 axis, bile acid signaling at hepatocyte/FXR also regulates CYP7A1.
+Bile acid activation of hepatocyte/FXR induces small heterodimer partner (SHP), which functions as a local feedback mechanism that suppresses CYP7A1-mediated bile acid synthesis (23-29).